annecylee/DeckingMarketingSite/_posts/2024-10-20-Our-Texas-Customer's-New-Deck.markdown

 # A New Deck for a New Home: Our Customer's Journey to Quality

 Ever wonder how far people will go for quality?
-Today, we had a customer who drove his pickup miles to our warehouse, eager to start their home renovation journey.
-Their mission?
-To pick up 1,000 square feet of our premium grey fiberglass composite decking.
+Today, we had a customer who drove his pickup miles to our warehouse, to pick up 1,000 square feet of our premium grey fiberglass composite decking.

 ## Out with the Old, In with the New